Skip to main content

 Source: ELSTAT, Estimated population by sex, group of citizenship and age group on 1st January (2009-2021)

-The education of all pupils that reside in Greece is a national issue.
-Immigrant pupils are also included.
-The existence of different groups of pupils with various linguistic and cultural characteristics (foreign nationals, repatriates, Roma, Thrace muslims) has led to the development of educational interventions within the framework of intercultural education.
+The education of all pupils, including migrant, that reside in Greece is a national issue.
+The existence of different groups of pupils with various linguistic and cultural characteristics (foreign nationals, repatriates, Roma, Muslims belonging to the Muslim minority in Thrace) has led to the development of educational interventions within the framework of intercultural education.
 The latter helps the smooth integration of these pupils and combats the phenomenon of school dropout.

-Issues on the education of refugees are determined in Law 4415/2016 'Regulations Greek Education abroad, on Intercultural Education and other provisions', Law 4547/2018 "Re-organisation of support structures of primary and secondary education and other regulations" and Law 4559/2018 "University of Ioannina, Ionian University and other provisions".
+Issues on the education of refugees are determined in l.
+4415/2016 'Regulations on Greek Education abroad, Intercultural Education and other provisions', l.
+4547/2018 "Re-organisation of support structures of primary and secondary education and other regulations" and l.
+4559/2018 "University of Ioannina, Ionian University and other provisions".

-Additionally, teachers and staff instruction actions on issues of intercultural education, reception class functioning and the production of educational material (IInstruction interventions for reinforcing school structures of the educational system” have been put to effect in the framework of the OP.
-“Human Resources Development, Education and Lifelong Learning 2014-2020”, which is an action co-funded by the ESF and National resources.
+Additionally, teachers and staff training on intercultural education, reception classes and the production of educational material are also foreseen (Training interventions for reinforcing school structures of the educational system” have been put to effect in the framework of the OP “Human Resources Development, Education and Lifelong Learning 2014-2020” co- funded by the ESF and national resources.

 Languages